Corncrakes calling again

 The distinctive call of a rare bird which was once extinct in England can be heard again thanks to a successful breeding and rearing project at ZSL Whipsnade Zoo.

-Among the 12 male corncrakes which have been heard calling at the reintroduction site at the RSPB Nene Washes, Cambridgeshire are ones which have been reared at ZSL Whipsnade Zoo – a fantastic achievement for the zoo’s breeding programme and future of these globally threatened birds.
+Among the 12 male corncrakes which have been heard calling at the reintroduction site at the RSPB Nene Washes, Cambridgeshire, are ones which have been reared at ZSL Whipsnade Zoo.
+This is a fantastic achievement for the zoo’s breeding programme and the future of these globally threatened birds.

 The corncrake, which is known for its loud raspy ‘crex crex’ call, was commonly heard calling in the British countryside about 80 years ago but became threatened by the introduction of mechanical and intensive farming methods in the 1990s – destroying nests and young birds.

 The project involves releasing hand-reared corncrakes which have been bred and reared at ZSL Whipsnade Zoo and then transferred as chicks to rearing pens at the Nene Washes.

 Finally, as young adult birds they are released into the wild.
 Corncrakes are only summer visitors to the UK, so in autumn the birds migrate to central Africa to spend the winter.

 ZSL Senior Keeper and head of corncrake breeding at ZSL Whipsnade Zoo, Jamie Graham, said: ‘This is fantastic news and it's great to know that birds we have bred here have made it back safely from migration.

 'It means the project is showing very promising signs that a sustainable population is being created at the Nene Washes from a captive bred group.’